In the last module, you learned to analyze code speed with Big O. Now you get to apply it.

 Off-by-one: forgetting arrays are 0-indexed

-Mutating an array while iterating over it Removing elements during iteration messes up indices.
+Mutating an array while iterating Removing elements during a forward loop messes up indices.
 Either iterate backward or build a new list.

 String immutability in loops

-s = s + c in a loop creates a new string each time - O(n²).
-Use StringBuilder / join / list append instead.
+In most languages, s = s + c in a loop creates a new string every iteration - O(n²) total.
+Use StringBuilder / ''.join() / array append instead.

-Confusing "length" with "last index" If arr has length n, the last valid index is n-1, not n.
+Confusing "length" with "last index" If an array has length n, the last valid index is n-1, not n.

-"Two-pointer only works on sorted arrays" Two-pointer can also work on unsorted arrays for problems like "move zeros" or "remove duplicates in-place" using slow/fast pointers.
+"Two-pointer only works on sorted arrays" Not true!
+Two-pointer also works on unsorted arrays for problems like "move zeros to the end" or "remove duplicates in-place" using slow/fast pointers.